 However, there is another deciding factor and that is the purpose of your website.

-Both the plugins (Elementor Vs Thrive Architect) are awesome in its own way have their own pros and cons but as an Internet Marketer, I recommend Thrive Architect over others.
+Both the plugins (Elementor Vs Thrive Architect) are awesome in their own way have their own pros and cons but as an Internet Marketer, I recommend Thrive Architect over others.

-However, if you're a budget bloggers and want to turn your ordinary post to somewhat good looking, look no further, Elementor is the good free landing page builder among others.
+However, if you're a budget blogger and want to turn your ordinary post to somewhat good looking, look no further, Elementor is the good free landing page builder among others.